-Year 10 open options:
+Year 11 open options:

-- GCSE Art and Design
+- · GCSE Art and Design

 - GCSE Business Studies

 - GCSE Computer Science

-- GCSE Design and Technology: Materials
+- · GCSE Design and Technology: Materials

 - GCSE Food Preparation and Nutrition

 - GCSE Physical Education

+- GCSE Sociology

+- GCSE Religious Studies

+- GCSE Music

 - GCSE Drama

-- GCSE Music

-- · GCSE Religious Studies

-In Year 11, students will select another option for 2024-25.
-All of the above options will be offered again.
 Please note some subject may not run, this will depend on student numbers for each option choice.
 Students will be asked to pick a reserve choice in the eventuality that their chosen option cannot be delivered.